RiverMichael/BuyMe/README.md

   </a>

 <h3>JS Frameworks - React - BuyMe</h3>
-<p>An eCom store built with React, Vite, TailwindCSS, DaisyUi, and the Noroff API.</p>
+<p>An eCom store built with React, Vite, Tailwind CSS, DaisyUi, and the Noroff API.</p>

 [Link to project][github-repo] - [Link to live site][live-site]